MojosBeans100/MS4-spaceport/README.md

 ### UX
 - Map zoom

+### User Features

+- Save incomplete pipeline
+A feature could be added within the code to allow users to save an incomplete pipeline and return to it at a later date.
+The developer feels this would be a useful feature, as the Create a Pipeline form is lengthy.

+- Edit pipeline
+The Edit form for changing parameters of the pipeline can be extended.

+The API does allow to 'patch' the AOI, ie add or remove from the AOI.
+This is a complex function, and was not explored during the development of the project.

+The pipeline status can also be changed to allow the user to 'deactivate' the pipeline, ie when it is 'active', set it to 'inactive'.
+This is a meaningless function for the project, as it is only practical for purchased imagery.

+- Pipelines update automatically
+The code could be improved by updating pipelines automatically, either via a timed request every few hours to update all pipelines in the database, or updating automatically when the pipeline detail view is selected.
+In order to limit the number of API calls and maintain a responsive website, users can update individual pipelines manually.
+Furthermore, the details of pipelines do not change dramatically on an hour to hour basis, therefore while an automatic update may be more convenient, it is not a necessity.

+Similarly, when the user has created a new pipeline, there is a short period while the API gathers the information before the pipeline can be created.
+In order to avoid the user being 'stuck' on a loading screen for five minutes, user experience is greater when they are directed straight to the detail view and instructed to wait a few minutes then update themselves.

 ### API
 The Skywatch API is very in-depth and there are many additional technical parameters which could be added to explore it further (dependent on the scope of the developer's account with Skywatch).